BarsMonster/Voron-V0.2-dual-X-rail-mod/README.md

 # Travel range

 * XY travel range is unaffected.
-* Z travel range is increased by 4mm.
+* Z travel range is increased by 4mm (if allowed by Z-axis).
+You might need to shift Z rails up few mm if you don't reach Z=0mm level.
 * Free space above carriage is reduced by 4mm, so you will benefit with any of tophat mods with more space.

 # Requires